 This course will be of benefit to accountants, human resource managers, IT managers and corporate officers, and lawyers of all levels.

-- prepare for the new rules on data security breach reporting set out in the GDPR
+- Comply with the new rules on data security breach reporting set out in the GDPR

-- be aware of the effect of Civil Monetary Penalty Notices and to consider recent examples as well as the increase in fining powers being introduced under the GDPR
+- Be aware of the effect of Civil Monetary Penalty Notices and to consider recent examples as well as the increased fining powers now in place under the GDPR